 Green Mountain Energy® Blog

-• Clean or replace air filters regularly to maintain airflow and avoid overworking your HVAC system.
+• Clean or replace air filters regularly to maintain airflow and avoid overworking your HVAC.

-• Have your HVAC system serviced at least once a year to ensure optimum efficiency and to avoid any unexpected failures.
+• Schedule HVAC maintenance at least once a year to ensure optimum efficiency and avoid unexpected failures.

 Harness natural ventilation with window image